Skip to main content

 setEndpointMapper(endpointMapper)

-Set the request payload mapping function which get triggered before request get sent
+Set the endpoint mapping function which transforms the endpoint string before the request is sent

 setDevtoolsEndpointGetter(callback)